tc39/proposal-top-level-await/README.md

 #### What about deadlock?

-The main problem space in designing top level await is to aid in detecting and preventing forms of deadlock that can occur.
+A potential problem space to solve for in designing top level await is to aid in detecting and preventing forms of deadlock that can occur.
+For example awaiting on a cyclical dynamic import could introduce deadlock into the module graph execution.

+##### Deferring to current behavior

+There is already the potential to introduce deadlock into the module graph execution via dynamic import.
+Rather than trying to solve for specific types of deadlock we can simply defer to the current behavior and accept deadlock as a possibility.

+##### Implementing a TDZ

 All examples below will use a cyclic `import()` to a graph of ``'a' -> 'b', 'b' -> 'a'`` with both using top level await to halt progress until the other finishes loading.
 For brevity the examples will only show one side of the graph, the other side is a mirror.

-##### Guarding against

-###### Implementing a TDZ

 ```mjs
 // a